medical writing and editing for the animal health community

 Written by an experienced equine veterinarian and edited by a renowned equine surgeon with a special interest in the horse's digestive system, the book combines the latest scientific research with practical information you can apply right now.

-From the Editor - "As you read this book you will begin to understand why colic develop, and you will begin to develop your own answers as to how to prevent colic in your horses.
+"As you read this book you will begin to understand why colic develops, and you will begin to develop your own answers as to how to prevent colic in your horses.
 All of this information was previously available in the veterinary literature, but it has been buried in a great many scientific publications not readily understood by the horse-owning public.
 Dr. King has done a remarkable job of condensing this information in the context of common sense and practicality."

 Why no second edition?